 Hardware store ‘Raduga’ in the town square dwarfed by an apartment block

 Leaving the town square we started to make our way over to the hospital, on the way were these old soviet propaganda signs along the pathways.

 Below: The signs before the evacuation (Photo courtesy of Pripyat.com)

-coming next week I will be taking us through the hospital and other parts of pripyat so be sure to come back, thanks for looking, and as always please feel free to like, comment and share on facebook.
+Stay tuned for the next part where I will be taking us through the hospital and other parts of pripyat so be sure to come back, thanks for looking, and as always please feel free to like, comment and share on facebook.